The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z <

-XRBs are binary stellar systems where a black hole or neutron star accretes material from a higher mass companion.
-The resulting energetic feedback can increase the ionising photon output of the system and may further create channels for LyC radiation to escape.
-To understand whether high-mass XRBs can make a significant contribution to the photoionising budget required for reionising the Universe at $z>6$, it is necessary to understand the demographics of X-ray emission in star-forming galaxies at intermediate redshift, as well as to constrain any evolution with redshift in their contribution.
-Some models of high-mass XRBs \citep{fra13a, mad17} have indicated that XRBs may provide a greater contribution than AGN to the global X-ray background at $z>5$ \citep{air15}.
+HMXBs are binary stellar systems where a black hole or neutron star accretes material from a companion star that has a mass $\gtrsim10$\,M$_\odot$ \citep{tau06}.
+The resulting energetic feedback can increase the ionising photon output of the system and may further create channels for LyC radiation to escape \citep[e.g.][]{pla19}.
+To understand whether HMXBs can make a significant contribution to the photoionising budget required for reionising the Universe at $z>6$, it is necessary to understand the demographics of X-ray emission powered by HMXBs in star-forming galaxies at intermediate redshifts, as well as to constrain any evolution with redshift in the contribution of HMXBs to the overall ionising budget of galaxies.
+Some models of HMXBs \citep{fra13a, mad17} have indicated that HMXBs may provide a greater contribution than AGN to the global X-ray background at $z>5$ \citep{air15}.